Skip to main content

 Receiving

-This functionality allows end user to receive transfers.
-End user which is using your application is able to share his IBAN to potential payer.
-This type of transfer is a transaction that top ups enduser's balance.
-As receiving an incoming transfer requires only to provide IBAN to his potential payer the public part of this domain contains only getting balance owner bank account number.
+This functionality allows the end user to receive transfers.
+The end user using your application is able to share their IBAN with a potential payer.
+This type of transfer is a transaction that tops up the end user's balance.
+Since receiving an incoming transfer only requires providing the IBAN to the potential payer, the public part of this domain contains only the balance owner's bank account number.

 Sending

-This functionality allows both Customer as a corporation and end user to order outgoing transfers.
-End user which is using your application is able to sends money on a given IBAN.
-The outgoing transfer is a transaction that charges balance which spiecified IBAN is connected with.
-The sender must provide the recipient's IBAN number for the transfer to be initiated.
-Depending on the recipient's IBAN, the transfer will be made using the appropriate transfer type - internal, domestic, SEPA or SWIFT.
-The types of transfers and their conditions are described here.
-SEPA and SWIFT transfers may be charged with additional costs.
-When ordering a transfer, PIN or biometric authorization may be required.
+This functionality allows both the Customer as a corporation and the end user to order outgoing transfers.
+An outgoing transfer is a transaction that charges the balance associated with the specified IBAN.
+The sender must provide the recipient's IBAN for the transfer to be initiated.
+Depending on the recipient's IBAN, the transfer will be made using the appropriate transfer type — internal, domestic, SEPA, or SWIFT.
+The types of transfers and their conditions are described here

 Authorization